 Due Dates: Rolling (Concept notes accepted any time)

-Summary: Supports Indigenous leaders, knowledge keepers, and organizations in the U.S. to strengthen community-led spaces and networks advancing Native knowledge and voices.
+Summary: Supports Indigenous knowledge leaders and organizations in the U.S. to strengthen, perpetuate, and amplify Native knowledge systems through community-led initiatives.